 COPYRIGHT PROTECTION OF SOFTWARE IN SERBIA

 The starting point for all the issues is the Law on Copyright and Related Rights (hereinafter: Law ).
 This time, our focus will be on the protection of commercial software, considering that we have analyzed the protection of open source code in our text Plan To Use Open Source Code Safely?
-Don’t Skip This Checklist!.
+Don’t Skip This Checklist!

 WHO IS THE OWNER OF THE SOFTWARE?

+SOFTWARE CREATED IN AN EMPLOYMENT RELATIONSHIP | The permanent holder of all the exclusive pecuniary rights on a software (work of authorship) created in an employment relationship is the employer unless otherwise provided by the contract.
+The programmer will have the right to special remuneration for the created work of authorship only in the case that it is contracted, which should be considered when concluding the employment agreement.
 Although there are mostly no doubts about who “owns” the software in cases when an employee in an IT company creates the software during the working hours and by using the employer’s means, in practice, there is a great possibility of a dispute when the programmer develops, for example, an application outside of working hours or from home, by their own means.
 This is an additional reason to precisely regulate these issues in an employment contract and other employer’s acts (for example, in a Rulebook on employment).
-We have written more about this topic in our text “Copyright On Work Made For Hire Under Employment”.
+We have written more about this topic in our text “Copyright On Work Made For Hire Under Employment”. |

-SOFTWARE CREATED ON THE BASIS OF A CONTRACT OF COMMISSIONING A WORK OF AUTHORSHIP If the software is created on a contract of commissioning a work of authorship basis, the commissioning party acquires all the rights to the exploitation of the software, unless otherwise provided by the contract.
+SOFTWARE CREATED ON THE BASIS OF A CONTRACT OF COMMISSIONING A WORK OF AUTHORSHIP | If the software is created on a contract of commissioning a work of authorship basis, the commissioning party acquires all the rights to the exploitation of the software, unless otherwise provided by the contract.
 The Law does not authorize the commissioning party to license the software to third parties without the consent of the software author.
-Therefore, this is another situation when one should be careful when regulating the ownership rights by a contract.
+Therefore, this is another situation when one should be careful when regulating the ownership rights by a contract. |

 LIMITATIONS OF THE SOFTWARE AUTHOR’S RIGHT FAVORING THE LEGAL HOLDER OF THE SOFTWARE